 Common Garter Snake Behaviors

 Garter snakes have dens that are often found under large rocks or structures.
 They are often seen along the perimeter of buildings, under stepping stones, or in rock fences.
 Unlike other types of snakes, garter snakes give birth to live young.
-Their diet is wide ranging, but their prey typically includes snails, slugs, crickets, and other insects.
+Their diet is wide-ranging, but their prey typically includes snails, slugs, crickets, and other insects.
 Larger garter snakes have been known to eat birds, small mammals, and frogs.

-Eliminating and Preventing Common Garter Snakes from Returning to Your Property
+Prevent Common Garter Snakes from Returning to Your Property

 Attempting to remove snakes from your property without the help of professionals can be a very costly mistake.
 Of course, one of the biggest dangers is that the snake will be venomous, and you or someone else could be bitten during the process.
 Even in Northern Virginia, venomous snakes are fairly rare, but they are present and a pest control expert will be able to correctly identify the species and implement the correct trapping and removal techniques.